giantswarm/oms-agent-app/README.md

 [![CircleCI](https://circleci.com/gh/giantswarm/{APP-NAME}-app.svg?style=shield)](https://circleci.com/gh/giantswarm/{APP-NAME}-app)

-# {APP-NAME} chart
+# OMS-Agent chart

-Giant Swarm offers a {APP-NAME} App which can be installed in workload clusters.
+Giant Swarm offers a OMS-Agent App which can be installed in Azure workload clusters.
-Here we define the {APP-NAME} chart with its templates and default configuration.
+Here we define the OMS-Agent chart with its templates and default configuration.

 **What is this app?**
+This app installs a daemonset of [Operatioms Management Suite Agent](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/agent-linux) from Microsoft for Azure Log Analytics.
+This agent collects the telemetry of the running Virtual Machines.
 **Why did we add it?**
+This app has been added to accomodate our Customers running Log Anatylics to fully use the potential of monitoring services provided by Azure.
 **Who can use it?**
+It can be used by Giant Swarm Azure customers running Log Analytics.

 ## Installing